There are many people who make A Journey through NYC religions possible. Here are a few of them!

 Maria Karlya is a reporter for A Journey through NYC religions.

-Garrett Kling was an intern at A Journey through NYC religions.
+Garrett Kling is contributor to A Journey through NYC religions.

 Previously, he went on A Journey while studying journalism in New York City.
 He says, "I fell in love with the city that always has a story waiting to be told."
+After an internship at A Journey, he has contributed features ranging from Muslims to Episcopalians.
 He was also editor of the Trinity Digest, the official newspaper publication of Trinity International University in Deerfield, Illinois.
 He has written for the Pioneer Press, The WJI Times Observer, and Trinity Magazine.

 Links to all contributors to A Journey through NYC religions: